jose-izarra/jenga-game/README.md

     - If sorting is required for the leaderboard, the time complexity would be O(n log n) for the sorting operation.
 However, this might be a periodic operation rather than occurring after every score update.

-## Stack (Move Tracking):
+## Circular Queue (Stacked Queue as we saw in class)):

+- A *circular queue*, also known as a circular buffer, is a type of data structure that combines the features of a queue and an array (stack).
+It is a way to represent a queue with a fixed-size array, and when the end of the array is reached, the next element is considered to be at the beginning of the array, creating a circular structure.

-- For the tracking of the moves we used a stack.
+- For the tracking of the moves we used a circular queue.
 This was a simple choice especially because of the nature of the data structure.
 Simply put, we would have the moves placed at the top of the stack following a LIFO, which would make backtracking an easy operation for us when it came for the time to implement it.
+Since we are allowing for a maximum of 3 backtracking operations, we need to only keep track of the last 4 elements.
+Therefore, the circular queue lets us pop the first element (FIFO) after the length is greater than 4.
+This data structure allows us to keep a time complexity of O(1) in all push/pop operations.

+- For our case, we will be using the deque object from collections to implement this function.
+This essentially lets us keep the best of both worlds from a queue and a stack, while still keeping its efficiency.

 1. **Backtracking Operations:**
     - A stack is employed to facilitate backtracking operations in the _Jenga_ game.
 As a player makes moves and can potentially undo them, the stack keeps track of the sequence of moves, allowing for efficient undoing of the last move.